Here Comes the Heat Wave

 Why Chiles, Why Now?

-Whether you like a scorching chile like the habanero, a mild chile like a bell pepper, or you’re looking to melt your face off with a Carolina Reaper, one thing remains clear: chiles are on the rise.
+Whether you like scorching chile like the habanero or a mild chile like bell pepper, chiles are on the rise.
 In popular culture, is it due to the shock factor, or the physical effect in cuisine?
 Or perhaps it’s for the health benefits.
-The bottom line is with the wide variety of chiles and heat levels for everyone, chiles most certainly round out anyone’s diet.
+With the wide variety of chiles and heat levels for everyone, chiles most certainly round out anyone’s diet.

 If you have an ingredient that you want us to write about, let us know via email at MARKETING@STCHARLESTRADING.COM.